taylorvassar/CYPLAN_255-FINAL/README.md

 Welcome!
 This project investigates the distribution of public amenities among socioeconomically diverse census tracts in San Francisco.
 Our main research question is: *How are key neighborhood amenities distributed across socioeconomically different areas of San Francisco, and do these spatial patterns produce compounded disadvantage?*

+Check out our ArcGIS Storymap here!
+All work by Taylor Vassar and Brittany Vang.

 # Reproducibility
 In order to reproduce your own version on your device, do the following steps: